 The purpose of these meetings is to discuss and inform parents about student performance, so that they are involved in the academic progress and classroom behavior of their child early on in the school year.
 In addition, parents are encouraged to participate in their children's education on a daily basis.
 Appointments with teachers can be made by phone or email.
-In general, teachers are available for meetings after school.
+In general, teachers are available for meetings after school and/or by appointment.